fedluc/qupled/README.md

 * The classical STLS-HNC scheme as discussed by [Tanaka](https://aip.scitation.org/doi/full/10.1063/1.4969071)
 * The classical STLS-IET scheme as discussed by [Tolias and collaborators](https://aip.scitation.org/doi/10.1063/5.0065988)
 * The quantum STLS (qSTLS) scheme as discussed by [Schweng and Böhm](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.2037)
-* The quantum qSTLS-IET approach
+* The quantum qSTLS-IET scheme

 ## Limitations